enxajt/docker-make-document/README.md

 impress for presentation : md > html > pdf

 # how to use
-docker build . -t make-document docker run -it -p 8080:8888 -p 35720:35729 -v ~/npm-impress:/home/enxajt/npm-impress -v ~/Notes/impress-md:/home/enxajt/npm-impress/impress-md --hostname impress --add-host=impress:128.0.0.1 -e TZ=Europe/Paris make-document
+docker build . -t impress
-made npm-impress dir on the host after this command node impress @ inside containner
+docker run -it -p 8080:8888 -v ~/Notes/impress-md:/npm-impress/impress-md --hostname impress impress made npm-impress dir on the host after this command node impress @ inside containner